 RISE UP: THE ROOTS COLLABORATIVE

-Curated around the central theme of eco-consciousness, sustainability and women-based small business, each of the products in our Roots Box was carefully chosen because it in some way brings into focus the question of how things that we use are made and where they're from sourced from, to raise awareness of the importance of conscious consumerism and ethical consumption.
-The concepts highlight our fragile ecosystems (both natural and social), and this retail box formed around the idea of fresh beginnings and putting down new, more healthy roots, which all of us weary humans need right now.
+Curated around the central theme of eco-consciousness, sustainability and women-based small business, each of the businesses and products in our Roots Collaborative are carefully chosen because they, in some way, bring into focus the question of how things that we use are made and where they're from sourced from, and raise awareness of the importance of conscious consumerism and ethical consumption.
+The concepts highlight our fragile ecosystems (both natural and social).
+The physical retail box formed around the idea of collectively working to enhance the relationships and conscientious business models that need our support right now more than ever.

 I think all of us have a better and truer understanding of how important the work we do collectively really is, now more than ever.
 Borderland has always been a model I've admired, ever since Jen Brazill pitched shop in the empty studio space at Redfish that I, coincidentally, now call my own.
 Jen's drive to promote sustainability as a "this is just the way it should be done and that's that" is a concept that captured me instantly.
 That's why when the opportunity came to work together to grow last Christmas' little Ruminant Love Box, affectionately known as "The Goat Box," into something larger that could truly be of value, I was hooked.
 We both grabbed on and rode the wave.

-Working this winter to bring this project to fruition for spring was a source of joy and connection, and while I can't speak for Jen, kept me rooted to something hopeful and full of light through what was a very dark and difficult winter season.
+We worked over the winter to bring The Spring 2021 Collaborative Box: Rise Up: The Roots Revival project to fruition, and it was a source of joy and connection.
+While I can't speak for Jen, it kept me rooted to something hopeful and full of light through what was a very dark and difficult winter season.
 Forming relationships with the other women involved in this project as we worked to bring everyone together was a truly uplifting experience, and only validated (for me, anyway) how important the messaging behind this project really is.

-Each Roots Revival Box includes earth-friendly products such as fresh local lavender plants from Wild Blossom Hollow, organic goats’ milk soap from Alpine Made, local honey, beeswax candles from Hahn’s Honeybee Haven, and a collection of seeds and pollinators from Masterson's Garden.
-Local artists like myself and Jenny Licata have included fine art that features subjects or processes that highlight the natural world and our consumption of it.
+Our Roots Revival Box included earth-friendly products such as fresh local lavender plants from Wild Blossom Hollow, organic goats’ milk soap from Alpine Made, local honey, beeswax candles from Hahn’s Honeybee Haven, and a collection of seeds and pollinators from Masterson's Garden.
+Local artists like myself and Jenny Licata included fine art that features subjects or processes that highlight the natural world and our consumption of it.
+The central focus of the spring box was regrowth and pollinator awareness.

-Ten percent of the proceeds from sales of our Roots Revival Box will be donated to Buffalo Niagara Waterkeepers, to help support the work they do to preserve and protect our local water tables, a critical piece of environmental work right here in WNY.
+Ten percent of the proceeds from sales of our Roots Boxes this year will be donated to Buffalo Niagara Waterkeepers, to help support the work they do to preserve and protect our local water tables, a critical piece of environmental work right here in WNY.

-In addition to the obvious purchase, the larger messaging of this project will continue throughout the summer with events involving each participant designed around raising conversations and awareness about the real results that their work accomplishes, and how those who are on the consumer side of this relationship can share, and take positive steps to bring that work into their own communities.
-These will culminate with a presence at the Borderland 2021 festival at Know Farm State Park in September, which we hope will include artwork and live installations that echo these themes and highlight the use of alternate energy sources.
-Plans for that are progressing.
+In addition to the obvious purchase, the larger messaging of this project will continue, involving each participant, with highlights designed to raise conversations and awareness about the real results that their work accomplishes, and how those who are on the consumer side of this relationship can share, and take positive steps to bring that work into their own communities.
 Those interested in participating can send an inquiry through the contact form.

 This is not just a box.
 It is a movement by a group of very driven and dedicated women.